Google Classroom: yy4kpp6

 Psychology is the study of the mind, mental processes and behavior.
-This course is designed to introduce students to three different approaches to understanding human behavior: biological, cognitive and sociocultural.
-Students will examine the concepts, theories, research and notable scientists of these approaches and then compare, contrast and integrate them into a holistic approach.
+This course will introduce students to three different approaches to understanding human behavior: cognitive, biological and sociocultural.
+Students will examine the theories, research and notable scientists behind these approaches and then compare, contrast and integrate them into a holistic approach.

-Students will use the field of developmental psychology as a vehicle for their study of these approaches to behavior.
-Developmental psychology will also provide a context for students to explore the overarching issues of research and ethics.
-Students will study all aspects of the research process including design, implementation, and analysis and then utilize sound methods in their own research.
+Students will use the field of developmental psychology as a vehicle to study these three approaches and to explore the overarching issues of research and ethics.
+Students will study all aspects of the research process including design, implementation, and analysis, and then they will utilize sound methods in completing their own research.
 Students will also explore the ethical considerations of research and apply appropriate ethical standards to their own experimentation.

 Through this course, students will gain factual knowledge, but more importantly, they will develop the skills of careful reading, effective written and oral communication, critical thinking, academic research, ethical experimentation, and rigorous analysis.